Roesiger Invasive Plant Control Project

 Since 1998 Snohomish County controlled Eurasian watermilfoil in the lake through diver surveying and hand-pulling.
 These efforts were effective in keeping milfoil levels low with only small patches growing each year.
 Unfortunately, funding for this program was lost in 2017.
 The Community Club has raised funds to hire divers for some hand-pulling work in 2019 and 2021.

 Over the years, some individuals have worked to control fragrant waterlilies in from of their properties.
 However, the problem has persisted and there was a growing desire to have a larger solution.
 In recent years, the Community Club has purchased tools for homeowners to do lily control on their property and obtained a larger permit for participating landowners to lay bottom barriers.
 While these efforts may provide relief in small areas, they are not addressing the large scale infestation.

 The Integrated Aquatic Vegetation Management Plan

 In 2020, the community approached the County for assistance in applying for a Washington State Department of Ecology grant program to help fund invasive plant control.
 The program requires that an Integrated Aquatic Vegetation Management Plan first be developed before communities can obtain funds for control work.
 The County applied for and was awarded a grant beginning in July 2021.

 Plan Goal & Steps

-The grant's goal is to provide the community with a road map which will help native plants, ecosystem health, and lake recreation.
-The plan will lay out all options with associated costs and benefits so the community can decide on the best path forward.
+The project goal was to provide the community with a road map which will help native plants, ecosystem health, and lake recreation.
+The plan laid out all options with associated costs and benefits so the community could decide on the best path forward.

 Map Invasive Species

 In July 2021, County staff conducted a survey of the lake mapping all locations of identified invasive species as well as inventorying the native plant species.
 These maps were used to assist in the plan development and can be viewed online:

 Develop Draft Management Plan